Xzzit/fast-style-transfer/README.md

 - `--mps`: add it for running on macOS GPU
 - `--model-type`: architecture for stylization network. including: 1. ae: Autoencoder; 2. bo: bottleneck; 3. res: resNext.

-Make sure that stylizaiton neural network has same 'model-type' with pre-trained model.
+Make sure that stylizaiton neural network has same `model-type` with pre-trained model.